MEET OUR FARMERS

 San Marcos De Colón is a fair-trade and organic farm in the historical center of Honduran coffee production.
 This farm is part of Cooperativa Cafetalera Sanmarqueña Ltd. (COCASAM), a co-op founded in 1988 by 16 coffee producers who are leading the industry in innovative practices to support their farmers.
 Like many co-ops, COCASAM invests in community projects like providing potable water and improving schools and roads to help the area flourish.
 They are managed by a board of five elected trustees and a three-person oversight committee to ensure their standards are kept and every member is treated fairly.
 San Marcos De Colón is located in a beautiful microclimate ideal for growing coffee.
 As they are located in and around a protected forest region, they are unable to expand their landholdings.
 Instead, they work to improve the yield, quality, or both throughout the season.

 Finca El Oasis

-Finca El Oasis is owned by Luz Mill González deep in the mountains of Columbia where she lives with her three children.
+Finca El Oasis is owned by Luz Mill González deep in the mountains of Colombia where she lives with her three children.
 Together, they manage the coffee farming as well as chickens, plantains, and other crops they use in their home.
 This area is known as a stronghold for FARC and other insurgent and drug trafficking groups.
 Through specialty coffee farms like Luz’s, though, the area is experiencing an economic stimulus.
 We’re proud to partner with her to help create a better future for her family and her community.
 Every cup and bag of coffee directly supports these farmers, and we can’t wait for you to discover these farmers’ passion through a truly special cup of coffee.